-Ending Date During a file-by-file operation, you have the option of selecting files that were last written on, before, or after a certain date.
+ENDING DATE During a file-by-file operation, you have the option of selecting files that were last written on, before, or after a certain date.

-Erase To remove all data recorded on a tape.
+ERASE To remove all data recorded on a tape.

-Error Message A message that appears on-screen t indicate a hardware or software problem or an incorrect data entry.
+ERROR MESSAGE A message that appears on-screen to indicate a hardware or software problem or an incorrect data entry.